HPC-SimTools/IPS-framework/doc/development.rst

   module load python/3.8-anaconda-2020.11
   python -m pytest --runcori

-The check the output in ``pytest.out`` to see that all the tests passed.
+Then check the output in ``pytest.out`` to see that all the tests passed.

 Writing Tests
 ~~~~~~~~~~~~~